osstech-jp/mailman/src/mailman/docs/ARCHITECTURE.rst

 When a message is first received for posting to a mailing list, Mailman processes the message to determine whether the message is appropriate for the mailing list.
-If so, it *approves* the message and it gets posted.
+If so, it *accepts* the message and it gets posted.
 Mailman can also *discard* the message so that no further processing occurs.
-Mailman can also *reject* the message, bouncing it back to the original sender, usual with some indication of why the message was rejected.
+Mailman can also *reject* the message, bouncing it back to the original sender, usually with some indication of why the message was rejected.
 Mailman can also *hold* the message for moderator approval.

 *Moderation* is the phase of processing that determines which of the above four dispositions will occur for the newly posted message.
 Moderation does not generally change the message, but it may record information in the metadata dictionary.
 Moderation is performed by the *in* queue runner.

-Each step in the moderation phase is performed by applying a *rule* to the message and asking whether the rule *hits* or *misses*.
-Each rule is *linked* to an action which is taken if the rule hits (i.e. matches).
+Each step in the moderation phase applies a *rule* to the message and asks whether the rule *hits* or *misses*.
+Each rule is linked to an *action* which is taken if the rule hits (i.e. matches).
 If the rule misses (i.e. doesn't match), then the next rule is tried.
 All of the rule/action links are strung together sequentially into a *chain*, and every mailing list has a *start chain* where rule processing begins.

 Actually, every mailing list has *two* start chains, one for regular postings to the mailing list, and another for posting to the owners of the mailing